Chevrolet Celebrity: Powertrain

+For 1984, the standard 2.5 L engine was retuned to 92 hp, with the 130 hp 2.8 L H.O.
+V6 (from the Citation X-11) becoming an option.
+A four-speed manual was offered with both the 2.5 L I4 and the H.O.
+V6; a four-speed automatic (with overdrive) was optional with either 2.8 L engine.

+For 1985, the 130 hp 2.8 L H.O.
+V6 switched from a 2-barrel carburetor to multiport fuel injection.
+In a revision, the H.O.
+V6 was no longer offered with a manual transmission, but the 4-speed automatic remained for both V6 engines.

+For 1986, the 4.3 L diesel V6 was dropped, with the H.O.
+V6 retuned to 125 hp.
+The three-speed automatic remained, paired only with the 2.5 L engine.

+For 1987, the powertrain line underwent several revisions.
+The carbureted 2.8 L engine was dropped, leaving the 2.5 L I4, retuned to 98 hp, and fuel-injected 2.8 L V6, retuned to 135 hp.
+Both engines were fitted with a three-speed automatic as standard equipment; the 2.8 L V6 was offered with an optional four-speed automatic or five-speed manual transmission.

+For 1988, the 98 hp 2.5 L engine was fitted with balance shafts, with the 2.8 L V6 retuned to 125 hp.

+For 1989, the five-speed manual transmission was dropped.
+As a running change, the 2.5 L engine was retuned to 110 hp.

+For 1990 (station wagons only), the 2.8 L engine was replaced by a 135 hp 3.1 L V6.

 Body

-The Celebrity shares its roofline with the 1982-1988 Buick Century and is distinguished from other A-platform vehicles by its coved rear fascia.
-For 1984, Chevrolet introduced a five-door Celebrity station wagon with a liftgate and hatchback rear window; for the first time since 1977, a mid-size Chevrolet station wagon was available with a third-row seat.
+The Celebrity shares its roofline with the 1982–1988 Pontiac 6000, Oldsmobile Cutlass Ciera and Buick Century and is distinguished from other A-platform vehicles by its coved rear fascia.
+For 1984, Chevrolet introduced a five-door Celebrity station wagon with a liftgate and hatchback rear window.
+For the first time since 1977, a mid-size Chevrolet station wagon was available with a third-row seat.

 Throughout its production, Chevrolet introduced few updates to the model line, with minor exterior updates in 1984, 1986, and 1987.
 For 1987, the hoodline was lowered slightly, distinguished by the introduction of composite headlamp lenses and a smaller grille design.
 In 1986, the rear fascia was revised, adding wraparound taillamp lenses and a center-mount brake lamp (CHMSL).
 To comply with passive-restraint regulations, the model line received door-mounted seatbelts for 1990 (in place of airbags).

 Trim

 During its nine-year run, the Celebrity was available with various trim/option packages including CS, CL, Estate (which added exterior simulated woodgrain applique on wagons), Eurosport, and Eurosport VR.